Lonestar137/ssm/README.md

 NOTE: Main.py contains an example of using a monitor server.
 You can remove those lines of code if you do not wish to use one.

+### Support for ssh-keys
+Support for SSH_KEYS can be enabled on a host by setting the ssh_key column value = to True and the path to the key equal to the password column variable.
+#### Example hosts.csv:
+Inside Hosts.csv:  `HostFolder,10.1.1.1,MYUSER,MYKEYFILE,True`
+Inside .env: `MYUSER=genericUser123`
+Inside .env: `MYKEYFILE=path/to/keyfile.pem`